DAnikeyev/DKey.ObsidianSecondBrain/Programming/CSharp/Event.md

 ## Event keyword

-Is actually not required, using action or a delegate is enough. event keyword prevents invoking the event outside of the class and also add event accesssors functionality.
+Is actually not required, using [[Action]] or a [[delegate]] is enough. event keyword prevents invoking the event outside of the class and also add event accesssors functionality.

 ## Example